ava-labs/ortelius/docs/production.md

 ```

-## test the status of the transaction pool.
+# Test the status of the transaction pool.

 {container-id} of the mysql container can be found using `docker ps -a`